 The messiest part of every motorcycle harness is usually right in the center of the motorcycle by the stock battery location.
 There’s usually all these connectors, small electrical boxes, fuses, relays, etc. It’s a gigantic mess and It’s hard to know where to start.
 Start at the front of the motorcycle and work your way back.

-Once the wires are tucked up under the seat, there are usually at least 2 sections on frame that go down from the seat to the bottom frame section.
+Once the wires are tucked up under the seat, there are usually at least 2 sections on the frame that go down from the seat to the bottom frame section.
 Use these two frame sections as concealers and run wires down the sides of them in order to connect to things like your rear brake light switch, your stator, your battery, etc.

 Add Extra Lengths Of Wire

 Take a picture of the wires before you cut them, that way you have a record of their configuration.
-If both of the wires are the same color then mark one of them so you know which ones to connect after you cut them.
+If both of the wires are the same color, then mark one of them so you know which ones to connect after you cut them.

 After you cut them, add the needed length of new wire by twisting the copper wire ends together and then soldering the connection.
 Slide some shrink wrap over the soldered connection and shrink it with a hair dryer or similar heat source.
-After both wires have been reconnected then wrap them in wire loom or electrical tape.
+After both wires have been reconnected efficiently, wrap them in wire loom or electrical tape.

-Now that the wires have been lengthened you can route them however you’d like.
+Now that the wires have been lengthened, you can route them however you’d like.
 Getting those wires out of view adds a lot to the aesthetics of the motorcycle.